What is juvenile ankylosing spondylitis (JAS)?

-Juvenile ankylosing spondylitis (JAS) is a type of arthritis that affects the spine and the sites where the muscles, tendons and ligaments are attached to bone.
+Juvenile ankylosing spondylitis (JAS) is a type of arthritis that affects the spine and the sites where the muscles, tendons, and ligaments are attached to bone.
+"Ankylosing" means stiff or rigid, "spondyl" means spine, and "itis" refers to inflammation.

 JAS causes inflammation of the spine and large joints, resulting in stiffness and pain.
 The disease may result in: